christophebedard/tag-version-commit/README.md

 |`annotated`|whether to create an annotated tag, using the commit body as the message|no|`false`|
 |`dry_run`|do everything except actually create the tag|no|`false`|

-&nbsp;&nbsp;&nbsp;&nbsp;1&nbsp;&nbsp;&nbsp;&nbsp; if you want the tag creation/push to trigger a workflow, create a [personal access token](https://github.com/settings/tokens), add it as a [secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), and use it here instead of the provided `GITHUB_TOKEN`, which will not trigger any workflow
+&nbsp;&nbsp;&nbsp;&nbsp;1&nbsp;&nbsp;&nbsp;&nbsp; if you want the tag creation/push to trigger a workflow, create a [personal access token](https://github.com/settings/tokens) (with "repo" scope), add it as a [secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), and use it here instead of the provided `GITHUB_TOKEN`, which will not trigger any workflow

 ## Outputs